MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 ## Build your project

-You build your .NET Core project either by running the `dotnet build` command in your pipeline or by using the .NET Core task.
+Build your .NET Core project either by running the `dotnet build` command in your pipeline or by using the .NET Core task.

 ::: moniker range=">=azure-devops-2020"